spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 </InfoBox>

-## Verify Host's Registeration
+## Verify Host's Registration
-After provisioning, if you have correctly embedded the registration token in the ISO image, VMs will automatically register themselves with Palette.
+After provisioning, VMs will automatically register themselves with Palette, if you have correctly embedded the registration token in the ISO image.

 Log back into Palette, and navigate to the left **Main Menu** > **Clusters** > **Edge Hosts** tab.
 You should see the VMs registered with Palette automatically.